miaoxiaogu/CMPE285-FINAL/README.md

 Index Investing
 Quality Investing
 Value Investing
 The engine needs to assign stocks or ETFs for a selected investment strategy.
-E.g.

 The suggestion engine will output: